revolutionnaire/afterdark/README.md

 Type `SHOW DATABASES;` to check if your database was successfully created.

-Go to the theme folder `wp-content/themes/after-dark` and type `compass compile --production` to update the existing `style.css`.
+Go to the theme folder `wp-content/themes/after-dark` and type `bundle install`.
+Then run `compass compile --production` to update the existing `style.css`.
 You can also use `compass watch` to automate rebuilding it.

 In the theme folder, type `npm install` then `npm run build` to install all the dependencies and update the About page template's JS file.
 You can also run `npm run watch` to automate the rebuilding.